samsung-cnct/golang-tools/example-project/README.md

 This is setup to use a golang docker container to do all golang "go" commands.
 The current directory is mounted into the container, but at a location that facilitates "*go get*".

 ### Dependency Management
+The hope is to use whatever the current best practice dependency manager is.
+Howeever, at the time of this update (1/2017) managing the dependencies in /vendor by hand and checking them in to source control was determined to be the most reliable.

+DEPRECATED BELOW...but may be relavent again:
 It has been determined to use [glide](https://github.com/Masterminds/glide) as the package management tools.
 A special docker golang build image has been created (see [samsung-cnct/golang-tools/goglide-container](https://github.com/samsung-cnct/golang-tools/tree/master/goglide-container) ).

 ### main/cmd Management